 Neither senior status, number of courses attempted, time spent in college, delays in submitting off-campus or transfer work, nor other circumstances or miscommunication eliminate the 33.00 credit requirement for inclusion in the graduating class.
 The 33.00 credits must be fulfilled and recorded before the day of Commencement.
 (See Incompletes and Carleton Inter-Registration.)
 The responsibility for understanding and meeting graduation requirements rests entirely with the student.

 All students who are classified as seniors after the fall term reclassification of students have the option to attend Commencement unless they have walked during an earlier Commencement ceremony.
 Those who are considered neither graduates nor participators are classified as invitees and are not considered members of the graduating class for purposes of official academic records.
 (See the catalog section on Academic Status for information on the reclassification process.)
 Invitees will be reclassed as rising seniors after the Commencement exercises.
 The names of these invitees will appear in the Commencement Program.
 Invitees are not eligible for academic honors and will not receive a diploma.
-A person may attend only one Commencement ceremony for each degree earned (B.A. or B.M.).
+A person may attend only one Commencement ceremony.

 A diploma is issued to each member of the graduating class at Commencement under the following conditions: